top of page

 VOLUNTEERING

-As a volunteer-led organization, volunteers are imperative to the operation of Huron Shores Hospice (HSH).
-In 2019, our volunteers gave 2374 hours to contribute to the hospice and help create a loving and home-like atmosphere for all of our residents.
+As a volunteer-driven organization, volunteers are imperative to the operation of Huron Shores Hospice (HSH).

-The relationships you make and the experiences you have planning fundraisers, supporting families, empowering our residents to live well to the end of their lives, reminds us to live each day to the fullest.
+The relationships you make and the experiences you have planning fundraisers, supporting families, and empowering our residents to live well to the end of their lives, remind us to live each day to the fullest.

 Volunteers make all the good work we do at Huron Shores Hospice possible.
 We are so grateful to have so many members of our community contribute their time to making those final moments compassionate, comfortable, and dignified.